-- 1. The game shall be played between 2 teams of 7 players each.
-Four players are required to start the game and avoid a forfeit.
+- 1. The game shall be played between 2 teams of 4 players each.
+3 players are required to start the game and avoid a forfeit.
 The game may continue with less than 4 players if a team drops below that requirement due to injury. - a.
-Co-Rec: The CoRec game shall be played between 2 teams of 8 players, 4 men and 4 women.
-Teams with 7 players shall be 4 men and 3 women or 4 women and 3 men.
-Teams with 6 players shall be 3 men and 3 women, 4 men and 2 women, or 4 women and 2 men.
-Teams with 5 players, 3 men and 2 women or 2 men and 3 women, are required to start the game and avoid a forfeit.
-The game may be continued with less than 5 players below that requirement due to injury.
+Co-Rec: Teams are composed of 2 women and 2 men.
+The ratio cannot be greater than 1.
+Teams may also play with a minimum of 3 players; 2 men and 1 woman or 1 man and 2 women.